KevinGreene/surrealanalysis.com/content/post/clojure-and-consul.md

 We'll be using `mount` for mounting components, `envoy` for interacting with Consul, `clj-time` and `chime` for periodically printing messages, and `environ` for pulling environment variables.

-To start, we'll get the basic functionality of the application up.
-Our main file, like main `mount` based applications, will just contain references to our components and a call to `mount/start`.
+Our main file, like many `mount` based applications, will just contain references to our components and a call to `mount/start`.

 ``` clojure
 (ns consul-printer.core